fraterrisus/walkthroughs/dragon-wars/index.md

 When you hit a group of monsters, the game applies damage to the first *unhit* monster.
 Once every monster in the group has been hit once (or killed), the bits are reset and you can hit the same monster a second time.

 When you're on defense, your armor reduces the damage you take.
 1 point of AC reduces the damage *per attack* by 1, so if you've got AC 20 then a monster has to deal at least 20 damage before you even feel it.
 However, some monsters have a Mighty Attack that ignores armor.
+Monsters don't have armor or an AC, but they tend to have much more Health than you do.

+#### Monster Actions

+*Dragon Wars* has a complicated internal system for navigating the actions that monsters within an encounter are allowed to take during combat.
+I'll summarize it here, but if you want to see how it works in all its gory detail, you should go check out my [decompilation repository](https://github.com/fraterrisus/dragonwars-crack).

+Monsters pick their action each turn based on their **morale**, whether or not they've been **attacked** or **damaged**, and whether or not they're **in range** for a melee attack.
+In the "Bestiary" sections of the [map data](maps/) I've listed each individual monster's possible actions, but for the sake of simplicity I've left out any indication of which ones are most likely to happen.
+It's pretty common for the same action to exist multiple times in different flavors; the developers especially like changing the damage that melee attacks cause after the monster has been damaged.

+For the purposes of this section, here are the combat actions that monsters can take:
+- A **melee** attack that deals damage; sometimes these only do Stun damage, and sometimes they only do Health damage.
+They may have more than a 10' range.
+Monster melee attacks use the same attack rolls as yours but they don't get bonus damage for high attributes.
+They also technically don't have equipment or "weapon skills", but they do have a DEX score and individual modifiers to AV and DV that work the same way, and they can be buffed or debuffed.
+- A **piercing** melee attack that ignores armor if it hits.
+This is the monster equivalent of a "mighty" attack, kinda.
+- Monsters can **block** and **dodge** just like you, although dodging grants +5 DV instead of +3.
+- Attempt to **flee** combat; this has a percentage chance of success that is hard-coded and not influenced by the party in any way.
+- Cast a **spell**, from the same [list](magic.md) that you pull from.
+- **Breath weapons** are very similar to group-zap spells — they hit everyone in the party, but the monster has to make a spell attack roll for each target and deals half damage on a miss.
+- Attempt to **call for help**; similar to fleeing, this has a percentage chance of success and also a maximum number of compatriots that can be summoned to their group.

+One more point about morale before we move on: morale is a function of the monster's innate confidence level, an extra confidence factor attached to the encounter description (which may be positive or negative), and the average character level of your party.
+Once the encounter starts, the morale rating does not change.
+It is occasionally, but far from always, true that a monster with lower morale is more likely to try to flee or call for help rather than attack.
+But if you're playing through the game a second (or fifth) time with high-CP characters, don't be surprised when monsters act differently than they did the first time through.

 ### Health and Stun

 The most novel aspect of combat in *Dragon Wars* is the multi-tier health system.
 Everyone in your party has two sets of hit points, Health (the orange bar) and Stun (the green bar).
 (Your enemies only have Health; they can't be Stunned, and therefore can't return to combat once they're knocked out.)
 In general, everything deals twice as much impact on Stun as it does on Health, which is to say that you are far more likely to run out of Stun than you are to run out of Health.
-If either value hits 0, you become incapacitated ('stunned' or 'dead', respectively).
-Characters that are incapacitated at the end of the combat round are shuffled to the end of the marching order; if you're not in combat, they stay where you put them.
+If either value hits zero, you become incapacitated ('stunned' or 'dead', respectively) and won't be targeted by any more attacks.
+If you're still incapacitated at the end of the combat round, you'll be shuffled to the end of the marching order; if you're not in combat, the previous marching order is retained.

 Dead characters cannot practically be resurrected.
 It is literally *possible* to do, but so annoying as to never be worth your time.
 You're better off restoring from your last save game.
 If you really want to know, there are directions down at the bottom of this section.

 After combat ends, all non-Dead characters automatically heal Stun up to full.
 Health damage is permanent until you heal it.
 Between combats, the easiest way to restore Health points is to `(U)se` the *Bandage* skill. *Bandage* always works, takes no time (i.e. you can't be interrupted in the middle of healing your whole party even though it requires multiple actions), and always brings you up to (10+skill) Health.
 This is why it's important for your healer to have a skill value that's (nearly) high enough to heal your fighters.
 You'll pretty quickly develop the muscle memory of typing `(U)se (#) (S)kill (A)bility (B)andage` over and over.
 If you're clever when building your party and don't give your healer any other Ability skills (or any other skills at all), you can save keypresses.

 During combat, the only way to heal is through magic.
 Healing spells work so long as you have living casters with Power.
 You can also `(U)se` a Healing Potion, of which you'll find a couple along the way.
-Healing magic restores Stun as well as Health, and will revive a Stunned character.
+Healing magic restores Stun as well as Health and will revive a Stunned character.
 It is totally possible (and often a good idea) to cast a healing spell on a character who *might* become Stunned during a round.
 If they are Stunned early in the round, the healing spell will revive them later, and they won't get shuffled to the bottom of the marching order at the end of the round if they're still standing.
 This is why it's not a bad idea to give your Druid a low DEX: they will act towards the end of the round, and *D:Cure All* is pretty awesome.

 Beware of the effects of magical healing on Health and Stun.
 As I said before, Stun is affected twice as much as Health, and that's true in both directions.
 If you're in a long, drawn-out battle, it's quite possible to run out of Stun a couple of times and find yourself dipping into the single digits of Health even after healing back up to near-full Stun.
 This is how characters die.
 Keep an eye on that orange bar.